marcushuewitt/ClassNotes/Class02/README.md

 <class 'str'>
 ```

 Python is known as a **dynamically typed" language.
 Many languages, such as C, C++, Java, etc. are what is called **strongly typed** or **statically typed**.
 In statically typed languages, when a variable is created we must **declare** it's type.
-This is usefull for large programs with many programmers, as it forces programmers to be very explicit, and carfull about the variables they are using.
-But, statically types languages can oftern be much more verbose and not as programmer friendly as dynamically typed languages.
+This is useful for large programing projects that involve many programmers, as it forces programmers to be very explicit and carful about the variables they are using.
+But, statically types languages can often be much more verbose and involve more coding than a dynamically typed languages.

 Since Python is a dynamically types language, Python will do two very useful things.
 1. It will infer the type of variable you need/are asking for.